Azure/azure-docs-sdk-java/docs-ref-services/latest/spring-data-cosmos-readme.md

 - Azure Spring Data Cosmos supports nested partition key.
 To add nested partition key, use `partitionKeyPath` field in `@Container` annotation.
 - `partitionKeyPath` should only be used to support nested partition key path.
 For general partition key support, use the `@PartitionKey` annotation.
 - By default `@PartitionKey` annotation will take precedence, unless not specified.
-- Below example shows how to properly use Nested Partition Key feature.
+- Below example shows how to properly use Nested Partition key feature.

 ```java readme-sample-NestedPartitionKeyEntitySample
 @Container(containerName = "nested-partition-key", partitionKeyPath = "/nestedEntitySample/nestedPartitionKey")